 7. How can epidemiology play a role in the various phases of a disaster?

-Disaster management cycles include a pre-disaster period, disaster period, and a post-disaster period.
+Disaster management cycles include a pre-disaster period, a disaster period, and a post-disaster period.
 During each phase of the disaster cycle, opportunities exist to implement specific epidemiologic activities.
 During the pre-disaster phase, epidemiologists may conduct epidemiologic investigations and evaluation studies.
 During the disaster period, epidemiologists may conduct rapid needs assessments (i.e., CASPERs) and establish surveillance activities.
 During the post-disaster phase, epidemiologists may integrate data obtained on environmental hazards, environmental exposures, and health outcomes (tracking), as well as track affected/exposed people for medium- to long-term health consequences (registries).

 8. What articles have been published by Texas Department of State Health Services staff on public health preparedness issues?